Steema/TeeTree/INSTALL.md

 These use the free TeeChart version (VCL and FMX) included in Delphi / C++ RAD Studio ide.

 ### Steps to build the Lite version:

-1) Install the free [TeeChart Lite update for RAD 13.0 Florence](https://www.steema.com/files/public/teechart/vcl/TeeChart_Lite_RAD13_Patch_251209.7z).
-This update includes files necessary for TeeTree.
-2) Run RAD 13 and open this file: [Sources\Packages\Lite\TeeTree_Lite.groupproj](https://github.com/Steema/TeeTree/tree/main/Sources/Packages/Lite)
+1) Open this file with RAD Studio: [Sources\Packages\Lite\TeeTree_Lite.groupproj](https://github.com/Steema/TeeTree/tree/main/Sources/Packages/Lite)
-3) Right-click the DclVCL package and click "Install"
+2) Right-click the DclVCL package and click "Install"
-4) Right-click the DclFMX package and click "Install" (for Firemonkey)
+3) Right-click the DclFMX package and click "Install" (for Firemonkey)

 <img width="422" height="300" alt="image" src="https://github.com/user-attachments/assets/2e4ecfbf-269f-4841-bffb-c946bacc450b" />

+Optional: Install the free [TeeChart Lite update for RAD 13.0 Florence](https://www.steema.com/files/public/teechart/vcl/TeeChart_Lite_RAD13_Patch_251209.7z)

 ### Using TeeTree

 Create a new VCL Application, you should see the TTree component at the Component Palette: